Coronavirus 2019 (COVID-19) Basics

 - Bluish lips or face

-*This list is not all inclusive.
+*These lists are not all inclusive.
 Please consult your medical provider for any other symptoms that are severe or concerning to you.
 Call 911 if you have a medical emergency: Notify the operator that you have, or think you might have, COVID-19.
 If possible, put on a cloth face covering before medical help arrives.

 Who is at higher risk of serious COVID-19 illness?

 - Adults 65 years or older

 - People in nursing homes or long-term care facilities

 - People of any age who have serious underlying medical conditions including:

 - Chronic kidney disease being treated with dialysis

 - Chronic lung disease

 - Severe obesity (BMI of 30 or higher)